-All work experience will have an initial meeting with the Headteacher or a Senior member of staff before they start their placements.
-They will then meet with the Office Manager and receive Safeguarding and Health and Safety Guidance from the Pastoral Lead before their placement starts.
+16.1 All work experience will have an initial meeting with the Headteacher or a senior member of staff before they start their placements.
+They will then meet with the Pastoral Manager and receive safeguarding and health and safety training before their placement starts.